Top ten ways to write a top ten list about top ten lists.

 It also may have involved breaking into the calendar shoot props…

-Sunday was more conference.
+Sunday was more conference time.
 More learning and skipping out on sessions I hadn’t done my homework for…oops.

-So I left the conference with new in real life friends and wanting to write and with a new iPad and with some clarity on a totally unrelated note thanks to Katie and still with no clue who invited me to that party.
+So I left the TBEX travel blogging conference with new in real life friends and with a greater desire to write and with a new iPad and with some clarity on a totally unrelated note thanks to Katie and still with no clue who invited me to that party.

 And so I guess you can call it a successful weekend.